 - Mailing Address: 7 Greenhouse Road, Kingston, RI 02881

-Dr Jackson’s clinical practice site is Eleanor Slater Hospital, which is part of the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals.
+Dr Jacobson’s clinical practice site is Eleanor Slater Hospital, which is part of the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals.
 Her work experience as a pharmacist includes community and long-term acute care, as well as clinical practice in a variety of ambulatory and acute care settings.
-She serves as the Chair of the College of Pharmacy Diversity Committee and as the Faculty Advisor for the URI Chapter of the Student National Pharmaceutical Association.

 Innovative collaborative practice agreements and expanding pharmacist-directed patient care, preventing and detecting medication-related problems, interprofessional education, cultural competence and diversity

 Doctor of Pharmacy, University of Rhode Island, 1998

 PGY1 Residency, Pharmacy Practice, University of Rhode Island, 1999

 PGY2 Residency, Primary Care, Coastal Medical, 2000

 Jacobson AN, Matson K, Mathews J, Parkhill A, Scartabello T. Lesbian, Gay, Bisexual, and Transgender (LGBT) Inclusion: Survey of Campus Climate in Colleges and Schools of Pharmacy.
 Currents in Pharmacy Teaching and Learning.
 2016. http://dx.doi.org/10.1016/j.cptl.2016.08.038